Into the Mist

 First she used a wad of paper towels and the broom she’d purchased with the cleaning supplies to knock down as many spider webs as she could reach, paying particular attention to the inner parlor, and then sprayed the perimeter of the front parlor, the library across from it, the kitchen, and finally the smaller, cozier room she preferred.
 That was enough for the moment.
 She was too damn tired and the place was too damn big.
 Tomorrow would be soon enough for that.
 And then she’d give it a thorough inspection.

 But she was no fool.
-Strapped to her jeans was a pocketknife she had grabbed when she dug out her sleeping bag, and she had a large stick she’d picked up outside.
+Strapped to her jeans was a pocketknife she had grabbed when she dug out her sleeping bag and she had a large stick she’d picked up outside.
 She hadn’t had it in her to do more than a quick walk-through of the rest of the house and these measures would have to suffice.
 And it didn’t appear to matter.
 Inexplicably, she felt safe.
 And at home, crazy as it seemed.

-She placed the candelabra on a low marble-topped table between the chairs and a smallish, faded gold sofa against the wall of the inner parlor, and then walked outside before it got too dark, leaving the doors wide open to air the place out.
+She placed the candelabra on a low marble-topped table between the chairs and a smallish, faded gold sofa against the wall of the inner parlor, and then went outside before it got too dark, leaving the doors wide open to air the place out.

 She gathered some twigs and sticks and thicker branches to go with the logs and carried them by the armful into her inner sanctuary, as she was beginning to think of the little room, until the wire basket by the hearth was overflowing and more was stacked on the floor beside it.